hammertoe/quernus_website/_posts/2015-08-15-ios-deployment-part-2.md

 ## What we needed

 We needed a deployment mechanism.
 We needed an automated way for the builds to happen independent of any one developer.
 We needed to ensure we didn’t need to distribute our company distribution key to everyone involved.
-And it would be great if the process could happen automatically and frequently so that anyone could test out a build.
+It would be great if the process could happen automatically and frequently so that anyone could test out a build.
 This is not like the world of web development, where you can simply allow anyone with a browser to your dev/staging server.
 In order for someone to test a build they need to be able to access a properly signed app with their device’s UDID encoded in the provisioning profile.

 The previous incarnation of the app had very little in the way of unit tests, and this was something I wanted to change too.
 All the developers we hired had a very strong interest in testing, and I needed to make it as easy as possible for their tests to be run.